Going to school during COVID-19

 Screen for COVID-19 daily

 Before leaving for school each day, students and staff should screen for COVID-19 symptoms using the COVID-19 school screening tool.
+Look for symptoms that are new, worsening, or different than usual for your child.

 Learn about what to do if a student or staff does not pass the screening tool.